 Statement of academic purpose

-Indonesia has been trapped in the so-called “middle income level” for nearly 29 years, and I suppose the main cause is premature deindustrialization.
-For reference, only 15 countries have successfully escaped from the middle income trap, such as Singapore which took 20 years and South Korea which took 18 years to escape from the trap.
-Premature deindustrialization is a condition where a country forcefully reduces its industrial capacity to high-value fields such as the service sector.
-Although Indonesia had its industrialization peak moment in the early 2000s, in which the contribution of the manufacturing industry towards Indonesia’s GDP held a record of 40% in the 2000, it declined due to lack of competitiveness towards China’s manufacturing cost, forcing Indonesia to deindustrialize and move to services and other informal sectors.
+Indonesia has been trapped in the so-called “middle income level” for nearly 29 years.
+For reference, only 15 countries have successfully escaped from the middle income trap, such as Singapore, which took 20 years, and South Korea, which took 18 years.
+I suppose the main cause can be attributed to premature deindustrialization, which is a condition where a country forcefully reduces its industrial capacity to high-value fields such as the service sector, leading to ….
+Although Indonesia had its industrialization peak moment in the early 2000s, in which the contribution of the manufacturing industry towards Indonesia’s GDP held a record of 40% in the year 2000, it eventually declined due to lack of competitiveness towards China’s manufacturing cost, forcing Indonesia to deindustrialize and move to services and other informal sectors.
 While countries who successfully left industrialization tend to perform better economically, such as the US and UK, Indonesia happened to be one of the unsuccessful cases of deindustrialization as we are still categorised as middle income countries, and I believe OR skills can help Indonesia in bringing back its industrialization era.

 The application of OR towards MSME industrialization in Indonesia cannot be underestimated as the possibilities are endless.
 The objective behind industrial businesses is actually simple, which is to minimise cost in order to maximise profit, and OR is a skill that complements this objective.
-While OR ensures an optimised industrial end-to-end process, it is also applicable in human resource allocation between skilled and unskilled workers to entrust the skilled ones to lead and train the unskilled ones, which later leads to higher employment.
+While OR ensures an optimised industrial end-to-end process, it is also applicable in human resource allocation between skilled and unskilled workers to entrust the skilled ones to lead and train the unskilled ones, which increases the possibility of higher employment.
 Not only limited to human resources, OR is also applicable in other types of resource allocation, such as material allocation.
 To complement this, we apply OR to build a robust end-to-end production process in factories to ensure competitive manufacturing costs with minimum waste disposal to avoid repeating the same mistake as we did in the early 21st century, whilst ensuring that we fulfil the Paris Climate Agreement.
-We know that the cost of rapid industrialization without proper waste management can be seen from China, such as polluted air and water, and we too, should learn from their mistakes.
+We know that the cost of rapid industrialization without proper waste management can lead to high levels of pollution, which was the case with China, and we can learn from their mistakes.
 The intention of paving Indonesia’s way towards industrialization heightens my interest in pursuing OR for further studies.